-In the parent Company financial statements, investment in subsidiaries, associates and jointly controlled entities are initially measured at costs and subsequently measured at cost less any accumulated impairment losses.
+Interest in subsidiaries, associates and jointly controlled entities are initially measured at costs and subsequently measured at cost less any accumulated impairment losses.
+The investments are assessed for impairment at each reporting date and any impairment losses or reversals of impairment losses are recognised immediately in profit and loss.

-A subsidiary is an entity controlled by the Group.
+A subsidiary is an entity controlled by the group.
 Control is the power to govern the financial and operating policies of the entity so as to obtain benefits from its activities.